Xitee1/xitee1.github.io/docs/Networking/Tools/iperf3: Network speed tests.md

-iPerf 3 is a useful tool that allows you to easily do (local) network speed tests between two computers.
+iperf 3 is a useful tool that allows you to easily do (local) network speed tests between two computers.

 ## Usage
 ### Server